Fiscal Management

 Adopted: 6/99

 The board will maintain a comprehensive property and casualty insurance program to provide adequate coverage against major types of risk, loss, or damage as well as legal liability.
 The board will purchase insurance for the replacement values, when possible, after reviewing the costs and availability of such insurance.
-The comprehensive insurance program shall be reviewed once every three years.
+The comprehensive insurance program will be reviewed once every three years.
+Insurance will only be purchased through legally licensed Iowa insurance agents.

 The school district will assume the risk of property damage, legal liability, and dishonesty in cases in which the exposure is so small or dispersed that a loss would not significantly affect the operation of the education program or financial condition of the school district.

 The board may retain a private appraisal agency for inventory and appraisal value services.
-An itemized statement of the appraised value of school district facilities shall be kept.
-The appraisal shall be updated at least once every five years.
+An itemized statement of the appraised value of school district facilities will be kept.
+The appraisal will be updated at least once every five years.
 Insurance will only be purchased through legally licensed Iowa insurance agents.

-Administration of the insurance program placing the insurance coverage and loss prevention activities shall be the responsibility of the superintendent [or designee].
-The board secretary [or designee] shall be responsible for maintaining property appraisals and inventories, processing claims, and maintaining loss records.
+Administration of the insurance program placing the insurance coverage and loss prevention activities is the responsibility of the superintendent [or designee].
+The board secretary/treasurer [or designee] is responsible for maintaining property appraisals and inventories, processing claims, and maintaining loss records.

-It shall be the responsibility of the superintendent [or designee] to recommend when necessary the use of a private appraisal agency and make recommendations to the board for the purchase of additional insurance coverage.
+It is the responsibility of the superintendent [or designee] to recommend, when necessary, the use of a private appraisal agency and make recommendations to the board for the purchase of additional insurance coverage.

 Adopted: 6/70